parham-alvani/entertainment/README.md

 ## Introduction

-We love escape-rooms, cinema, etc., here we gather the list of the ones we went.
+Here is the list of escape rooms, cinemas, and other attractions we have visited.

 ## Escape Rooms 🚪